kitos/kitos.github.io/src/_content/blog/jscodeshift-to-the-rescue_en.md

 I have never worked with them, but I've heard that [jscodeshift](https://github.com/facebook/jscodeshift) is a cool tool to build them, e.g. react team [use it.](https://github.com/reactjs/react-codemod)

+All you have to do is create `js` (`typescript` is also supported) file and export *transform* function which will take care of required AST transformations.

 ```typescript
 import { Transform } from 'jscodeshift';